-Rosmarie Weinlich (*1984, Erfurt) is a freelance artist and art communicator.
+Rosmarie Weinlich (*1984, Erfurt) is a freelance artist and art mediator.
 She studied free art at “Bauhaus Universität Weimar” and at the Milwaukee Institute of Art and Design in Wisconsin in the USA.
 Her works of art are displayed both nationally and internationally at art exhibitions and biennales, and are contained in a wide range of collections.
 Some of them have earned her prestigious awards, such as the “1.
 Deutscher Installationskunstpreis”.
 Furthermore, since 2013, Weinlich has been engaged in communicating art.
 With her artistic-cultural projects, she focuses her work on communicating methodical strategies in art and heads workshops for teachers, but also for children and youths.
-Since 2019, she has been working for the “Klassik Stiftung Weimar” as a museum pedagogue and, since 2021, has been increasingly involved in the digitisation of cultural work.
+Since 2019, she has been working for the “Klassik Stiftung Weimar” as a museum pedagogue and, since 2021, has been increasingly involved in the digitalisation of cultural work.

 Aaesthetic research on light pollution, 2013-2014